snaily16/simple-linear-regression/README.md

 We will first learn to implement simple linear regression from scratch with python.

 ## Files
-linearregression.ipynb - A Jupyter notebook to demonstrate code of linear regression. inusrance.csv -  swedish insurance dataset to demonstrate simple linear regression
+linearregression.ipynb - A Jupyter notebook to demonstrate code of linear regression

+inusrance.csv -  swedish insurance dataset to demonstrate simple linear regression